kamilpula/eslint-plugin-quibble/README.md

 ### What are your motivations?

-To be perfectly honest, while doing code reviews at my workplace, I would often spot excessive whitespace characters, and it irks me - a lot.
+To be perfectly honest, when doing code reviews at work, I often spot excessive whitespace characters, typos, or other stylistic errors - and it really irks me.

 Should I nitpick the PR and point out those lines, saying:

 > Hey, could you remove this whitespace?
-I know it doesn't change much, but I'd be pleased to see it gone from the codebase.
+I know it doesn't change much, but I'd be pleased to see it gone from the codebase. :)

 Well, probably not.
 It's **annoying to impose stylistic rules** on developers that cannot be auto-fixed by their IDE - something I've learned from Theo.
-That's why I've developed this plugin.
+That's why I've developed this ESLint plugin.

 Side note: The other option, to avoid making my fellow developers angry with me, was delivering the nitpicks in the form of a meme, which I actually did (at least) once `#meme-driven-development`.